 - Illinois nursing homes averaged less than 2 hours and 15 minutes of direct resident care per day despite a nominal increase in direct caregiver hours.

 - One in four nursing Illinois nursing homes cited a severe deficiency.

-- Illinois’ failing nursing home care ranks fourth out the six Great Lakes Region states.
+- Illinois’s failing nursing home care ranks next to last in the Great Lakes region states.